-Mid-Valley Mutations is an experimental radio music program hosted and mixed by Austin Rich and his occasional co-host, horridus.
+Mid-Valley Mutations is an experimental radio music program hosted and mixed by Austin Rich.
 It is the most recent iteration of a show Austin’s been hosting since 1998, going by different names and carried on different stations in the nearly 20 years since his first broadcast.
 Austin’s influences are equal parts Gary Owens, Firesign Theater & Don Joyce, presenting music, samples, academic research and loud guitars into a pastiche he calls “Audio Essays,” where these elements blend in an orchestrated form to present radio that is as experimental as the music that is supporting it.

-Together, Austin & horridus make up MKUltramegaphone, who occasionally provide audio commentary and live performances atop the programming for the show.
+Austin is also Mini-Mutations, who occasionally provide audio commentary and live performances atop the programming for the show.
 While “songs” are certainly a part of the program, and you will hear plenty of it when you tune in, we are re-mixing, cutting and pasting, and quite often, playing live music overtop what you are hearing.
 The results are both funny and serious, surprising and intentional, ambient and punk rock, and filled with narrative and story, too.
 There are some things like it (think Over The Edge, Puzzling Evidence / Hour of Slack, and Do or DIY), and, inevitably, much that is not.
 In short, Mid-Valley Mutations is experimental, and is exactly the way we like it.

 While the descriptor “Experimental Music” often carries a bad rap among popular music fans, this misapprehension stems from exposure to a particularly difficult roommate in college, or walking past a club to catch 10 seconds of something out of context.
 Inevitably, early exposure to anything experimental can sound “bad” to a new listener.
 “Experimental Music” is often associated with harsh noise or atonal gibberish among some circles, and at best, Experimental Albums might be compared to Captain Beefheart’s Trout Mask Replica.
 And while this music can be those things – absolutely, at any time – it is also much, much more.